Abdullah3245/AlumniConnectAI/README.md

 ## Installation

-1. Clone this repository
+1. Clone this repository locally
 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode"
-4. Click "Load unpacked" and select the extension directory
+4. Click "Load unpacked" and select dist folder in the extension directory

 ## Usage